speedscale/docs/docs/guides/production-readiness.md

 Once this process is complete you have a Filter configuration that can be used in production.
 Keep in mind that this is one of the best ways to control your ingest volume and reduce network egress traffic.

-:::callout
+:::note
-Filter rules can be tuned after deployment but if Remote Control is turned off then changes may require cluster access.
+Filter rules can be tuned after deployment but if Remote Control is turned off it may require cluster access.
 :::

 ## Deployment Checklist